bankkhu/barn/barn-agent/README.md

   - Rsync (tested on 3.0.7 but should work with 3.0.x)
   - inotifywait (which I'll remove the dependency in the future by replacing with system calls)

+#### Modifying

+The easiest way to build the code and modify is to use the vagrant VM in
+//contrib/vagrant.

+A good place to start for understanding is src/barn-agent.cpp which shows the main logic of the agent.

 #### How to build